mobarski/fabris/readme.rst

   nop     (--)     do nothig
-  clock   (--x)    returns number of microseconds since the program was launched    opt. halt    (--)     stops program execution                                          yes ok      (ab--)   halt and print error if two top items are not equal trace   (--)     prints information about VM state - stack, ip, ... sprint  (--)     prints stack
+  clock   (--x)    returns number of microseconds since the program was launched    opt. halt    (--)     stops program execution                                          yes peek    (a--c)   get character (unsigned) from address a                          opt. poke    (ca--)   set character at addres a to c                                   opt. ok      (ab--)   halt and print error if two top items are not equal trace   (--)     prints information about VM state - stack, ip, ... sprint  (--)     prints stack